SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 If you store a trajectory to disk it's tree structure is also found in the structure of the HDF5 file!
 In addition, there will be some overview tables summarizing what you stored into the hdf5 file.
-They can be found under the top-group `overview`.
+They can be found under the top-group `overview`, the different tables are listed in the :ref:`more-on-overview` section.

-* An `info` table listing general information about your trajectory

-* A `runs` table summarizing the single runs

-* The instance tables:

-    `parameters`

-        Containing all parameters, and some information about comments, length etc.

-    `config`,

-        As above, but config parameters

-    `results_runs`

-        All results of all individual runs, to reduce memory size only a short value summary and the name is given.

-    `results_runs_summary`

-        Only the very first result with a particular name is listed.
-For instance if you create the result 'my_result' in all runs only the result of run_00000000 is listed with detailed information.

-        If you use this table, you can purge duplicate comments, see :ref:`more-on-duplicate-comments`.

-    `results_trajectroy`

-        All results created directly with the trajectory and not within single runs are listed.

-    `derived_parameters_trajectory`

-    `derived_parameters_runs`

-    `derived_parameters_runs_summary`

-        All three are analogous to the result overviews above.

-* The `explored_parameters` overview about your parameters explored in the single runs.

-* In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.

-Btw, you can switch the creation of these tables off (See :ref:`more-on-overview`) to reduce the size of the final hdf5 file.
+Btw, you can switch the creation of these tables off passing the appropriate arguments to the environment constructor to reduce the size of the final hdf5 file.

 .. _pickle: http://docs.python.org/2/library/pickle.html